sshar278/ser594_23fc_project/README.md

     Seaborn (seaborn; this approval does not extend to scipy)

 4. Insted of requirements.txt, I might consider generating a docker file for the requirements, so that once a reviewer runs it, it automatically installs all the required libraries in order to successfully run the project

+# Steps to run my project are given at the top of the project_exploration.md file